Thursday, April 21, 2022

 My good friend Tadeusz Przystojecki from Grodzka Gate Theater NN in Lublin, Poland passed away in February.
 Tadeusz was a historian, archivist, genealogist and I will remember him as a kind and generous soul who was passionate about piecing together the stories of our murdered families.
 In 2017, he introduced me to my ancestral home, Lublin, and to my family's history.
 Tadeusz was 40 years old and died of pancreatic cancer.

 I am grateful we met in person.
-The first time, in 2017, when Jon and I traveled to the Lubliner Reunion - a gathering of 200+ descendants from Lublin's former Jewish community hosted by Grodzka Gate Theater.
+The first time, in 2017, when I traveled to the Lubliner Reunion - a gathering of 200+ descendants from Lublin's former Jewish community hosted by Grodzka Gate Theater.
 And the second time, in 2019, when I met his colleague and friend Jackie Schwarz in Antwerp, Belgium and then together, visited Lublin once again.

 Tadeusz taught me much about Lublin's history.
 A few years ago, I asked him to recommend books about the interwar years (between WW1 and WW2) and the Holocaust.
 He suggested Bloodlands: Europe Between Hitler and Stalin, On Tyranny: Twenty Lessons from the Twentieth Century by Timothy Snyder and East West Street: On the Origins of Genocide and Crimes Against Humanity by Philippe Sands.
 Tadeusz also recommended Neighbors, by Jan Gross a book about the murder of Jews by their neighbors in Jedwabne, Poland.
 Tadeusz died on the day Ukraine was invaded by its neighbor, Russia, on February 24.